A5hisa/face-recognition-class-attendance/README.md

 2. Directory **raw_data**, you can download repclasslist.xls in [reg.buu](https://reg.buu.ac.th/) and it's will be cleansing data into **data_attendance** when you run program.

-**Notice : File name image files and Student No in data_attendance files should be the same because it's key for check class attendance.**
+**Notice : File name image and Student No in data_attendance file should be the same because it's key for check class attendance.**

 ## Authors